samuelbortolin/sprout-classification/README.md

 ### color_picker

-Change the path with the image to analyze and run the script to:
+Change the path with the image to analyze and run the script:
-* in a first phase to select the pixels and get the values;
+* in the first phase it allows you to pick pixels from an image and then clicking `q` it returns the range of HSV values that contains all the selected pixels;
-* in a second phase to build a filter.
+* in the second phase it allows you to build an HSV filter using trackbars to modify the value of hue, saturation and value, clicking a button it updates HSV filtered image and clicking `q` it returns the range of HSV values selected with the trackbars.

 The script can be run using one of the two set of commands: